OAK HILL BOWLS CLUB

 - Expulsion of the member(s) from the club.

-Any member resigning at the request of the Disciplinary Committee, or who has been expelled, shall not be permitted to be introduced as a guest at any time.
-No refund of their membership subscription shall be due to the member in these circumstances.
+Any member resigning at the request of the Disciplinary Committee, or who has been expelled, will not be permitted to be introduced as a guest at any time.
+No refund of their membership subscription will be made to the member in these circumstances.

-The decision of the Disciplinary Committee shall be given in writing as soon as possible after the hearing to all parties.
-In the event of disciplinary action being taken the member(s) involved have 21 days in which to lodge an appeal.
+The decision of the Disciplinary Committee must be given in writing as soon as possible after the hearing to all parties.
+In the event of disciplinary action being taken the member(s) involved has 21 days in which to lodge an appeal.
 If an appeal is lodged the findings of the Disciplinary Committee will be held in abeyance.

-Financial assistance to be given to any member who reaches the final stages of any National Competition.
-The Committee to decide the amount of assistance given.
+12. Financial assistance may be given to any member who reaches the final stages of any National Competition.
+The Committee will decide the amount of assistance given.

-12: CLUB NIGHTS.
 A maximum of three rinks will be made available for individuals to play National, County and District competitions on Club Nights, with priority being given to fixed-date competitions.
-Other rinks will be reserved for social roll-ups, Acorn competitions or club coaching activities.
-In respect of matches commencing in the afternoon, rinks to be vacated by 6.30pm.
+Other rinks will be reserved for social roll-ups, Acorn Trophy competitions or club coaching activities.
+In respect of matches commencing in the afternoon, rinks are to be vacated by 6pm.

-13: The Club premises may be open to members and their guests from 10 a.m. to 11 p.m. on any day of the year.
+14. The Club premises may be open to members and their guests from 10 a.m. to 10 p.m. during the playing season, as defined by the Committee.

-14: The hours during which intoxicating liquor may be consumed on the premises shall be as laid down in the Licensing Act 1964 as amended.
-The Committee shall have the power to arrange an extension of these times on special occasions.
+15. The hours during which intoxicating liquor may be consumed on the premises are as laid down in the 2003 Licensing Act (as may be amended from time to time).
+The Committee has the power to arrange an extension of these times on special occasions.

-15: Intoxicating liquor may be supplied during such hours as are permitted by these rules to members and their bona fide guests.
-Members and supporters of visiting teams may also be supplied in accordance with Section 49 Licensing Act 1964.
-No intoxicating liquor may be supplied for consumption off the premises.
+Intoxicating liquor may be supplied during such hours as are permitted by these rules to members and their bona fide guests.
+Members and supporters of visiting teams may also be supplied.
+No intoxicating liquor may be supplied for consumption off the Club’s premises.

-16: Members may bring 2 guests into the Club premises on any one occasion and will assume responsibility for their good behaviour whilst they remain on the Club premises.
-A member shall not bring the same guests more than three times in any one year.
+16. Members may bring 2 guests into the Club premises on any one occasion and will assume responsibility for their good behaviour whilst they remain on the Club premises.
+A member may not bring the same guests more than three times in any one year, except for social purposes.

-19: No member shall receive directly or indirectly any pecuniary benefit from the supply of intoxicating liquor.
+17: No member may receive directly or indirectly any remuneration from the supply of intoxicating liquor.

-21.1: If, at any General Meeting of the Club, a resolution be passed calling for the dissolution of the Club, the Secretary shall immediately convene a Special General Meeting to be held not less than one month thereafter to discuss and vote on the resolution.
+19.1: If, at any General Meeting of the Club, a resolution is passed calling for the dissolution of the Club, the Honorary Secretary must immediately convene a Special General Meeting to be held not less than one month thereafter to discuss and vote on the resolution.

-21.2: If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present, the Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Club and discharge all debts and liabilities of the Club.
+19.2: If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present, the Committee must thereupon, or at such date as was specified in the resolution, proceed to realise the assets of the Club and discharge all debts and liabilities of the Club.